awsdocs/amazon-connect-admin-guide/doc_source/encryption-at-rest.md

 AWS KMS charges apply for a customer managed key\.
 For more information about pricing, see [AWS KMS pricing](http://aws.amazon.com/kms/pricing/)\.

-#### How Amazon Connect Voice ID uses grants in AWS KMS<a name="voiceid-uses-grants"></a>
+### How Amazon Connect Voice ID uses grants in AWS KMS<a name="voiceid-uses-grants"></a>

 Amazon Connect Voice ID requires a grant to use your customer managed key\.
-When you create a domain, Voice ID creates a grant on your behalf by sending a `CreateGrant` request to AWS KMS\.
+When you create a domain, Voice ID creates a grant on your behalf by sending a see [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request to AWS KMS\.
 The grant is required to use your customer managed key for the following internal operations:
-+ Send `DescribeKey` requests to AWS KMS to verify that the symmetric customer managed key ID provided is valid\.
++ Send [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) requests to AWS KMS to verify that the symmetric customer managed key ID provided is valid\.
-+ Send `GenerateDataKey` requests to KMS key to create data keys with which to encrypt objects\.
++ Send [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) requests to KMS key to create data keys with which to encrypt objects\.
-+ Send `Decrypt` requests to AWS KMS to decrypt the encrypted data keys so that they can be used to encrypt your data\.
++ Send [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) requests to AWS KMS to decrypt the encrypted data keys so that they can be used to encrypt your data\.
-+ Send `ReEncrypt` requests to AWS KMS when the key is updated to re\-encrypt a limited set of data using the new key\.
++ Send [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) requests to AWS KMS when the key is updated to re\-encrypt a limited set of data using the new key\.
 + Store files in S3 using the AWS KMS key to encrypt the data\.

 You can revoke access to the grant, or remove the service's access to the customer managed key at any time\.
 If you do, Voice ID won't be able to access any of the data encrypted by the customer managed key, which affects all the operations that are dependent on that data, leading to `AccessDeniedException` errors and failures in the asynchronous workflows\.

-#### Customer managed key policy for Voice ID<a name="encryption-at-rest-cmkpolicy-voiceid"></a>
+### Customer managed key policy for Voice ID<a name="encryption-at-rest-cmkpolicy-voiceid"></a>

 Key policies control access to your customer managed key\.
 Every customer managed key must have exactly one key policy, which contains statements that determine who can use the key and how they can use it\.
 When you create your customer managed key, you can specify a key policy\.
 For more information, see [Managing access to KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.